AbigailBuccaneer/libgtop11dotnet/README.md

 # libgtop11dotnet (aka PKCS11dotNetV2)

-This repository is a mirror of the libgtop11dotnet library.
+This repository contains the source code for the libgtop11dotnet library.
-It adds [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11) support for [Gemalto IDPrime .NET](http://www.gemalto.com/products/dotnet_card/index.html) smart cards.
+It is a [PKCS #11](https://en.wikipedia.org/wiki/PKCS_11) module for [Gemalto IDPrime .NET](http://www.gemalto.com/products/dotnet_card/index.html) smart cards.

 This repository was created by importing the SVN repository from [smartcardservices.macosforge.org](https://svn.macosforge.org/repository/smartcardservices).
 That repository contains up to version 2.2.0.10 of the source code.
 Version 2.2.0.12 is available, but I've only been able to find it as a .tar.gz [on an unofficial website](https://www.nemid.nu/dk-da/support/aktiver_nemid/aktiver_nemid_paa_hardware/installer_driver/drivers/libgtop11dotnet_2.2.0.12.tar.gz).